FraidOfWater/Simple-Image-Sorter/README.md

                   pause
    3. Note

             For some reason it won't run standalone from VSC.
 Something about the environment and failing to load pyvips.
+Open the whole folder using VSC (Open with code).
-            For me it works if I cd into the program folder, and then run.
+            For standalone, for me it works if I cd into the program folder, and then run.
             It should always run using python .\sortimages_multiview.py using cmd from the program folder.

 End of file congratz!